ARMABLE/IIFuzzing/README.md

 # IIFuzzing

-This repository contains data and code for the paper **Accelerating Fuzzing Testing with In-process Skip for Sequential Decision-making Model**.
+This repository contains data and code for the paper **Fuzz testing for sequential decision-making model with intervening inert sequences**.